|Semester 3, 2020 Online|

 |Student contribution band :||National Priority - Teaching|

 |Grading basis :||Graded|

-Pre-requisite: Students must be enrolled in one of the following Programs: BEDU (Early Childhood) or BEDU (Primary) or BEDU (Primary + Special Education) or BEDU (Special Education) or BEDU (HPE Primary) or BEDU (SHPE Primary) or BECH
+Pre-requisite: Students must be enrolled in one of the following Programs: BEDU (Early Childhood) or BEDU (Primary) or BEDU (Primary + Special Ed) or BEDU (Special Ed) or BEDU (HPE Primary) or BEDU (SHPE Primary) or BECH or BEED or BPED

 Students enrolling in courses which do not follow the recommended enrolment pattern cannot be assured of a developmental learning experience or program completion within their preferred timeframe.

 Science is a dynamic, collaborative and creative human endeavour arising from our desire to make sense of our world through exploring the unknown, investigating universal mysteries, making predictions and solving problems.
 Young children are natural scientists who ask many questions.
 Teaching science effectively requires a clear understanding of the nature and philosophy of this subject.
 This first course in primary science aims to enhance pre-service educators’ knowledge and understanding of science and ways to teach it to children in Years F-3.
 As such, the importance of providing and capitalising on play opportunities for children to explore the world around them is a key consideration.
 Constructivism theory underpins modern science teaching, so this is modelled by the course adopting a constructivist approach.
 The course also makes use of other evidence-based strategies such as collaborative learning and analysis of scenarios of teaching and learning.
 The course explores the science ideas required at levels based on current science education research, and will afford opportunities for achievement of several national standards aligned with science education.